 - Peter Hubbard, Head of Equities and Director of Portfolio Management of the Adviser and Vice President of the Trust, has been responsible for the management of the Fund since May 2018.
 He has been responsible for the management of certain funds in the Invesco family of ETFs since June 2007 and has been associated with the Adviser since 2005. - Michael Jeanette, Senior Portfolio Manager of the Adviser, has been responsible for the management of the Fund since May 2018.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2008 and has been associated with the Adviser since 2008. - Pratik Doshi, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since December 2019.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since October 2019 and has been associated with the Adviser since 2018.
-Prior to joining the Adviser, Mr. Doshi earned his MBA from the University of Chicago from 2016 to 2018. - Tony Seisser, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since May 2018.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2008 and has been associated with the Adviser since 2008.

+- Pratik Doshi, CFA, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since December 2019.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since October 2019 and has been associated with the Adviser since 2018. - Tony Seisser, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since May 2018.
 He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2014 and has been associated with the Adviser since 2013.